WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 Note: `cosmos:cosmoshub-4:cosmos1t2uflqwqe0fsj0shcfkrvpukewcw40yjj6hdc0` does not contain `eip155` prefix.

+Throw Message: `Accounts must be defined in matching namespace`

 ---

 ### 2.8.
 Session Namespaces MAY contain accounts from chains not defined in Proposal Namespaces